bio-ontology-research-group/onto2vec/README.md

   python runWord2Vec.py
   ```
   This script will create a file with the vector representations of all classes in *AllClasses.lst*.
 This file, *VecResults.lst*, is the final and main output of Onto2Vec.
-## Data and Results
-As an example we are including examples of input and output files of Onto2Vec using GO.
-- **totalaxioms.lst** contains ontology structure axioms and annotation axioms from GO.
-- **ProtClasses.lst** contains the list of proteins we were interested in getting vector representations for.
-- **VecResults.lst** contains vector representations for the proteins.

 ## Final notes
 For any comments or help needed with how to run Onto2Vec, please send an email to: fzohrasmaili@gmail.com